 That’s it for now.
 See you in Various hax – part eight 🙂

-If any of my readers know any solution, hints, or knows where I did mistakes, then please leave a comment here or on FB and Twitter pages.
+If any of my readers know any solutions, hints, or knows where I did mistakes, then please leave a comment here or on my FB and Twitter pages.

 If you want to get retro gear or hardware modules, please visit our shop -> https://retrohax.net/shop/

 If you want to donate or repair a dead computer then drop me an email.
 Extreme cases are welcome 🙂